Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Send a single request to download a backup set not for each file entity
 * TWEAK: Fix a DOM element whereby multiple nonces had the same id
 * TWEAK: Automatically build the more files backup location tracking on local rescan
+* TWEAK: Refactor the remote storage logging code in Onedrive module

 = 1.15.2 - 19/Sep/2018 =